 - At an interview, I was told that I would not get the job unless I agreed to work on the Sabbath.

 - My co-workers that go to the same temple as my boss get paid higher.

 - I was fired when I reported to HR that my supervisor is anti-Semitic.

 - Is it best to have an attorney help me with my Equal Employment Opportunity Commission (EEOC) claim?

 If you feel that you are being discriminated or harassed based on your religion or religious beliefs or that you were wrongfully terminated because of you are Jewish, Muslim, Mormon, Hindu or any other religion, the best course of action you can take is to call the right attorney to schedule a free and confidential consultation.
-At The Spitz Law Firm, LLC, you will meet with a religious discrimination attorney, who will be able to tell you what your legal rights are and the best way to protect them.
+At Spitz, The Employee’s Law Firm, you will meet with a religious discrimination attorney, who will be able to tell you what your legal rights are and the best way to protect them.